HathorNetwork/rfcs/projects/web-wallet/rpc-protocol.md

 **Parameters**

 1. `token` - (Defaults to `HTR`) May be specified for a token other than `HTR`
-2. `address_indexes` - (Optional) A list of address indexes to get the balance for.
-If this is specified, the response will include an object containing the address as a key and the balance for it as the value
+2. `address_indexes` - (Optional, Max: 30) A list of address indexes to get the balance for.
+If this is specified, the response will filter the balances for only this subset of addresses and include an object containing the address as a key and the balance for it as the value

 **Request:**